cassini1010/documentations/docs/pytest.md

 pytest --tb=mode #Traceback print mode (auto/long/short/line/native/no)
 ```

-`pytest --full-trace` is going to log a whole trace traverced by the test when it falis.
+`pytest --full-trace` is going to log a whole trace traversed by the test when it fails.

 great way to understand the flow of the test script.